cabralh/me/content/about/_index.md

 * Biomechanics
 * Active Lifestyle & Wellness

+I also plan to document my projects in real-time along with still shots of my own liking coupled with book/journal article reviews of the various subjects listed above.

-I also consult part-time as a Content/Technical Writer & Product Engineer.
+Currently I work as a development engineer in the healthcare space but consult part-time as a Content/Technical Writer & Product Engineer.
 Currently open to more contracts depending on project scope/timeline.

 Best ways to reach me: